noirscape/e621-docker/README.md

 ## Maintainers

 * When updating the checked out e621 code, do a quick test build of the core.
 A mere `docker-compose build core --pull` should help identify any errors that might pop up.
+* Nokogumbo fails to build when installed using bundler for some reason.
+Manually installing it using `gem` works, but it's a workaround.
+When `sanitize` (the gem that wants nokogumbo) is updated, check to make sure that the build still works and optionally remove the workaround.

 ## Credits